DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Define points by slope from the previous point projected to the selected surface:

-- **Offset from Path** - Specify offset distance from the reference path
+- **Offset from Path** - Specify offset distance from the reference path.
-- **Slope Percentage** - Specify slope percentage for point elevation
+- **Slope Percentage** - Specify slope percentage for point elevation.

 ![Slope to Surface](../../../assets/images/GIFs/GP/Slope-to-Surface.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiCivil Package](https://diroots.com/civil3D-plugins/DiCivil/).</sub>